 Fraud affects thousands of people across Norfolk every year.
 Most often it is the vulnerable in our society who are targeted and exploited by scammers, but anyone can be a victim.

-In partnership with Norfolk and Suffolk Victim Care, Norfolk Constabulary and Norfolk County Council Trading Standards, we have set up a Scam Prevention Service.
+In partnership with Norfolk and Suffolk Victim Care, Norfolk Constabulary and Norfolk County Council Trading Standards, we have set up the Scams Prevention Service.

 The service offers free and confidential specialist support to those who have been targeted by scams and helps to increase awareness of scams in Norfolk.

 Supported by the agencies which make up the Norfolk Against Scams Partnership, the Scams Prevention Service identifies and assesses the needs of victims, working with them to improve their confidence and safety, and develop a plan to reduce vulnerability to being victimised again.